Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 The researchers performed in vivo and in vitro experiments and found that bee pollen does have anti-allergic action because of its ability to inhibit the activation of mast cells, which plays an important role in the early and late phases of allergic reactions.

 A 2015 study conducted in Germany found that both honey and bee pollen honey improved menopausal complaints in breast cancer patients on antihormonal treatment.
-Over two-thirds of the patients who completed the study reported an improvement in their symptoms.
+More than two-thirds of the patients who completed the study reported improvements in their symptoms.

-Researchers suggest that bee pollen and honey may be offered to women who have failed to respond to other alternatives to cope with postmenopausal symptoms.
-They also note that the flavonoids found in honey and pollen have been found to prevent breast cancer, supporting the use of these products in women with menopause symptoms and problems with or without a history of breast cancer.
+Researchers suggested that bee pollen and honey may be offered to women who have failed to respond to other alternatives to cope with postmenopausal symptoms.
+They also noted that the flavonoids found in honey and pollen have been found to help prevent breast cancer, supporting the use of these products in women with menopause symptoms and problems with or without a history of breast cancer.

 Bee pollen can be used as a topical ointment to speed up the healing process, and it’s especially useful as a home remedy for burn relief.
 The pollen includes kaempferol, which inhibits the activity of enzymes after a burn and decreases inflammatory reactions and swelling.